jtur044/dssr2017ABI-j.turuwhenua/README.md

 # Video annotation viewer

-An HTML5/Javascript web-based application for the purpose of viewing annoted video.
+An HTML5/Javascript web-based application for the purpose of viewing annotated video.

 ## Getting Started